 Most of the firms in the Bay Area had rainmaker-geared compensation systems and a culture driven by the opportunity for riches through growth of private equity stakes in clients.
-This equity-focused culture finally came back to haunt many law firms throughout the Bay Area.
-According to the Bay Area legal press, in 1999, WSGR participated in slightly fewer than 170 IPOs.
-In 2000, that number decreased to about 40.
-By 2001, the number was less than 10, with high-margin M&A activity similarly drying up.
+This equity focused culture finally came back to haunt many law firms throughout the Bay Area.
+According to the Bay Area legal press, in 1999 WSGR participated in just under 170 IPOs.
+In 2000 that number went down to about 40.
+By 2001 the number was less than 10 with high margin M&A activity similarly drying up.

-By the end of the ensuing summer, law firms throughout the Bay Area began to ramp up what were, at least ostensibly, performance-based dismissals of junior and mid-level associates.
-Throughout the remainder of 2000 and during the course of 2001, the accounts receivable at tech-based law firms (which had financed much of their expansion through reaping rich IPO proceeds, making short-term debt issuances, taking advantage of escalating dot-com series financings, and encouraging general partner paid-in-capital contributions) went through the roof.
+By the end of the ensuing summer, law firms throughout the Bay Area began to ramp up what were, at least ostensibly, performance based dismissals of junior and mid-level associates.

+Throughout the remainder of 2000 and during the course of 2001, the accounts receivable at tech-based law firms (which had financed much of their expansion through reaping rich IPO proceeds, making short-term debt issuances, taking advantage of escalating Dot-com series financings, and encouraging general partner paid-in-capital contributions) went through the roof.

-As the work left many firms, hundreds of bright and hardworking attorneys throughout Palo Alto, Menlo Park, and San Francisco abruptly learned just how completely fungible associates were to the partners running their firms and how closely the culture in the legal profession had come to mirror corporate America in its day-to-day profit concerns.
+As the work left many firms, hundreds of bright and hard working attorneys throughout Palo Alto, Menlo Park and San Francisco abruptly learned just how completely "fungible" associates were to the partners running their firms and how closely the culture in the legal profession had come to mirror corporate America in its day to day profit concerns.